arvidn/libtorrent/branches/libtorrent_utp/docs/utp.rst

 3. a home DSL or cable modem having its send buffer filled up by outgoing data, and the buffer fits seconds worth of bytes.
 This adds seconds of delay on interactive traffic.
-For a web site that needs 10 round trips to load may means 10s of seconds of delay to load the site compared to without bittorrent.
-Skype of other even more delay sensitive applications would be affected even more.
+For a web site that needs 10 round trips to load this may mean 10s of seconds of delay to load compared to without bittorrent.
+Skype or other delay sensitive applications would be affected even more.

 This document will cover (3).